-- (a) Sidewalks shall be located within the right-of-way or within an easement of sufficient width adjacent to the right-of-way. - (b) Construction of sidewalks shall be a minimum of 5 feet wide and shall be constructed with reinforced concrete that has a minimum 28-day compressive strength of 3000 psi, and shall be in accordance with County specifications and these regulations. - (c) New sidewalks shall connect to any adjacent sidewalks and/or bike paths and shall be interconnected within said development to allow for sufficient pedestrian access. - (d) The surety to be posted by the Developer pursuant to Sections 7.1 and 7.2 of these regulations shall, in addition to all other anticipated construction expenses, cover the cost of all proposed sidewalks. - (e) All sidewalks which are to be located within the subdivision shall be constructed prior to final plat approval.
-No Certificate of Occupancy shall be issued for a structure situated upon a lot until the portion of any required sidewalk adjacent to such lot has been completed or repaired and approved by the County Engineer or his/her designee. - (f) All sidewalks shall be in accordance with current A.D.A. requirements. - (g) All sidewalk crossings shall be installed by the developer prior to final plat approval and shall be inspected for compliance with A.D.A. requirements.
+- (a) Sidewalks shall be located within the right-of-way or within an easement of sufficient width adjacent to the right-of-way. - (b) Construction of sidewalks shall be in accordance with County specifications and these regulations.
+Sidewalks shall be a minimum of 5 feet wide and constructed with reinforced concrete that has a minimum 28-day compressive strength of 3000 psi.
+Control joints shall be installed every five (5) feet and expansion joints every twenty (20) feet and shall comply with the latest ALDOT standard. - (c) New sidewalks shall connect to any adjacent sidewalks and/or bike paths and shall be interconnected within said development to allow for sufficient pedestrian access. - (d) The surety to be posted by the Developer pursuant to Sections 7.1 and 7.2 of these regulations shall, in addition to all other anticipated construction expenses, cover the cost of all proposed sidewalks. - (e) All sidewalks which are to be located within the subdivision shall be constructed prior to Final Plat approval.
+No Certificate of Occupancy shall be issued for a structure situated upon a lot until the portion of any required sidewalk adjacent to such lot has been completed or repaired and approved by the County Engineer or designee. - (f) All sidewalks shall be in accordance with current A.D.A. requirements. - (g) All sidewalk crossings shall be installed by the developer prior to Final Plat approval and shall be inspected for compliance with A.D.A. requirements.